for everything you need to know about strata...

 • Is the complexity of strata management fully appreciated and understood?

-• Is the responsibility of strata management fully appreciated and understood?
+• Is the responsibility (legal and otherwise) of strata management (which would fall upon the Strata Committee and/or owners) fully appreciated and understood?

-If you can get past this hurdle and the decision is still to self-manage, then the right 'equipment' needs to be assembled including publications, copies of legislation, computer facilities and suitable software as well as all the 'legally required' books and paperwork.
+If you can get over all these hurdles then the right 'equipment' needs to be assembled including publications, copies of legislation, computer facilities and suitable software as well as all the 'legally required' books and paperwork.
 To do this you'll more than likely need some assistance getting started unless, of course, you've done it before and know what's required.

 So, for DIY management you'll specifically need to:

-• learn all about insurances, fire safety and OH&S requirements
+• learn all about insurances, fire safety and WorkHealth&Safety requirements

 • learn what other legal and legislative obligations you have